Ian-mccallum/nicsmarketing1/README.md

-# Nic's Marketing - Next.js TypeScript SPA
+# Nics Marketing - Next.js TypeScript SPA

-A modern, single-page web application built with Next.js and TypeScript for Nic's Marketing agency.
+A modern, single-page web application built with Next.js and TypeScript for Nics Marketing agency.
 This app is designed to pre-qualify brand clients and convert website visitors into qualified leads.

 ## 🚀 Features